olywoolsey/Notes/Networks/IP Addresses.md

 - The ‘4’ in IPv4 does not refer to the number of bytes
 - There are only (256)4 ≈ 4.29 × 109 possible addresses, i.e. about 4.3 billion
 #### Header
+- len: Length of header, including options (20 bytes if none).
+- service: Type of service (TOS), e.g. real-time versus file transfer.
+- 16-bit i.d., flags, frag. offset: Used for fragmentation (breaking large messages into smaller ones at a router)
 ![](Pasted%20image%2020240515164014.png)
 #### Classfull Addressing
 Originally there were several classes of IPv4 address:
 - Class A: 0.\*.\*.\* to 127.\*.\*.\*